algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

-Since after each removed factor the problem becomes considerably smaller and simpler, the worst-case running time of full factorization is equal to the worst-case running time of a `find_factor` call.
+After each removed factor, the problem becomes considerably smaller, so the worst-case running time of full factorization is equal to the worst-case running time of a `find_factor` call.

-For many factorization algorithms, including those presented in this article, the running time scales with the least prime factor.
+For many factorization algorithms, including those presented in this article, the running time scales with the smaller prime factor.
 Therefore, to provide worst-case input, we use *semiprimes:* products of two prime numbers $p \le q$ that are on the same order of magnitude.
-To generate a $k$-bit semiprime, we generate two random $\lfloor k / 2 \rfloor$-bit primes.
+We generate a $k$-bit semiprime as the product of two random $\lfloor k / 2 \rfloor$-bit primes.

-Since some of the algorithms are inherently randomized, we also tolerate a small (<1%) percentage of false negative errors (when `find_factor` returns `1` despite number $n$ being composite), although this rate can be reduced to almost zero without significant performance penalties.
+Since some of the algorithms are inherently randomized, we also tolerate a small (<1%) percentage of false-negative errors (when `find_factor` returns `1` despite number $n$ being composite), although this rate can be reduced to almost zero without significant performance penalties.

 ### Trial division